Student Code of Conduct

-- Students who are victims of a crime or persons wishing to report a crime should contact the University Police at call boxes throughout the campus, calling 911, or at their office in Moler Hall.
-You can reach an officer for non-emergency calls at 304-876-5202
+- Students who are victims of a crime or persons wishing to report a crime should contact the University Police by calling 911, or at their office in Moler Hall.
+An officer can be reached for non-emergency calls at 304-876-5202.

-- Students who wish to report a violation of a campus policy or wish to file a complaint against another student should contact the Dean of Students or any student affairs office administrator or Residence Life staff member
+- Students who wish to report a violation of a campus policy or wish to file a complaint against another student should contact the Student Affairs Office or Residence Life staff member

 - Students who are victims of interpersonal violence, including sexual assault, sexual harassment, sexual exploitation, dating violence, domestic violence, and stalking should refer to http://www.shepherd.edu/title-ix

-After a violation of a campus policy is alleged, a written incident report is submitted to the student conduct officer.
-The student conduct officer reviews the report and takes one of the following actions:
+After a violation of a campus policy is alleged, a written incident report is submitted to Student Conduct.
+A Student Conduct officer reviews the report and takes one of the following actions:

 - Verbal conduct warning